lanl/stress-make/README.md

 Stress Make helps developers expose race conditions in their `Makefile`s.

 [GNU Make](http://www.gnu.org/software/make/) supports a `-j` (or `--jobs`) option that allows multiple jobs (commands) to run in parallel.
 However, it is the developer's responsibility to ensure that dependencies among rules are specified correctly.
-One problem that arises is that an incorrect `Makefile` may build correctly on one system even if it fails on another system simple due to the order that the jobs happen to run.
+One problem that arises is that an incorrect `Makefile` may build correctly on one system even if it fails on another system simply due to the order that the jobs happen to run.

 Stress Make is a customized GNU Make that explicitly manages the order in which concurrent jobs are run in order to provoke erroneous behavior into becoming manifest.
 It can run jobs in the order they're launched, in backwards order, or in random order.
 The thought is that if code builds correctly with Stress Make then it is likely (but not guaranteed) that the `Makefile` contains no race conditions.